Periodontics-Gum Disease Treatment

 - Splinting or bonding teeth together for increased strength and stability

 - Orthodontics ( braces ) to straighten and realign teeth

 - Removal of diseased roots on some types of molars

 - Use of medications such as antibiotics, fluoride and antimicrobial rinses

-Once the active phase of treatment is complete and health has been restored, it is extremely important that patients be seen by a hygienist for routine dental and periodontal cleaning on a regular basis.
+Once the active phase of treatment is complete and health has been restored, it is extremely important that patients be seen at our Sunnyvale Dental Care office for routine dental and periodontal cleaning on a regular basis.
 This regimen, along with diligent home care and oral hygiene, will give the best chance for preventing recurrence of disease and maintaining long term periodontal health.

 Sunnyvale Dental Care is the place where you can get the best of both worlds, affordability and great dental work.
 With the exception of cosmetic elective procedure, most best dental treatments should not be out of reach to ordinary patients.
 Dental treatment should be affordable and reasonably priced.

 Learn more when you visit Sunnyvale Dental Care practice.
 Call Sunnyvale Dentist Dr. Antonious at 408-720-0900 to schedule a consultation today!